-Now, that’s not an option.
-Those quick and easy in-person conversations with colleagues have turned into scheduling a time to chat over the phone or video.
+Now, that option may be more limited.
+Those quick in-person conversations with colleagues may have turned into scheduling a time to chat over the phone or via video.
 It’s certainly possible, but the convenience has diminished.
 While you are still part of an organization, you are also learning how to manage as a semi-solo attorney.
 And now it’s vital to have everything you need literally at your fingertips.

 Clients have always depended on your depth and breadth of knowledge, your resourcefulness, and your insight.
-Now clients need to know that you can do everything you did in an office, from your residence.
-The expectation of running a fully functional law office from your home may very well be the new long-term way of working.
+Now clients need to know that you can do everything you used to do only in the office, from your home or another location.
+The expectation of running a fully functional law office from your home is coming to be a new long-term way of working.

 With those new requirements comes the need for digital agility.
 Your ability to use research tools to do things you previously relied on others to do for or with you – preliminary research, analyzing legal documents, or simply picking a colleague’s brain over coffee – are now things you need to be able to do “on your own” with the help of technology.

 In the last couple of years, your life and way of practicing law has dramatically changed.
 Your clients’ expectations, however, haven’t.
 They need you now more than ever.
 As their circumstances continue to evolve, what they need and demand from you will shift.
 The only way to provide the same great client service they have come to expect is to lean on legal research technology.